Dennō Senshi Porygon

 The episode was written by Junki Takegami and directed by Kiyotaka Itani, and was broadcast on TV Tokyo.
 In the episode, Ash and his friends find that there is something wrong with the Poké Ball transmitting device at the local Pokémon Center.
 To find out what is wrong, they must go inside the machine.
 Towards the end of the episode, Pikachu stops a wave of missiles with an attack, resulting in an explosion that is depicted by rapid flashing lights that fill the screen.

 After the incident, the Pokémon anime went into a four-month hiatus.
 The episode was pulled from rotation and was never aired in any other country.
-The incident complicated plans for an American localization of the series, and resulted in new broadcasting standards in Japan to ensure future incidents would be avoided.
+The incident complicated plans for an American localization of the series, and resulted in new broadcasting standards in Japan to ensure that future incidents would be avoided.

 Plot

 Ash, Misty and Brock make their way to the nearest Pokémon Center to heal Pikachu's exhaustion, where they discover that the Poké Ball transmitting device is malfunctioning.
-On Nurse Joy's request, they go to Professor Akihabara, the one who created the Poké Ball transfer system.
+On Nurse Joy's request, they go to Professor Akihabara, a scientist who created the Poké Ball transfer system.
 He tells them that Team Rocket stole his prototype Porygon, a digital Pokémon that can exist in cyberspace, and is using it to steal trainers' Pokémon from inside the computer system.

 Akihabara sends Ash, Misty, Brock, Pikachu and his second Porygon into the cyberspace system using his Dimension Transporter.
 They realise that Team Rocket has set up a blockade that stops Poké Balls from completing their journey through the network.
 In an ensuing battle, Porygon is able to defeat Team Rocket's Porygon; unfortunately, Nurse Joy, monitoring the situation and unaware that Ash and the others are inside, approves the use of an antivirus program to resolve the problem.

 The program manifests as cyber missiles and momentarily incapacitates Team Rocket before they are rescued by Porygon.
 As Porygon flees with everyone hanging on to its back, more missiles are fired at the group.
 Pikachu uses a Thunderbolt attack on the missiles, causing a large explosion.
 Two of the missiles enter the portal, completely destroying Akihabara's house and the Dimension Transporter, though everyone escapes safely.

 Team Rocket thanks Ash and his friends for rescuing them before fleeing, after which Ash returns to Nurse Joy to finally request for Pikachu to be healed.